If you're a parent in 2017 with kids in school, you've probably wondered about the best cell phones for kids.

 If you're intrigued by AT&T family plans, yet you'd rather have LTE in more places across the country, you'll be happy to know that Verizon offers the best widespread wireless coverage.

 The goal of obtaining the best coverage combined with an interest in family data plans guarantees you'll find the right one for your family at Verizon.
-Because this company offers components like data buckets and unlimited plans, you can make the most of perks like unlimited talk and shared data.
+Because this company offers components like data buckets and unlimited plans, you can make the most of the perks like unlimited talk and shared data.

 You should also be prepared to pay similar prices for family plans at Verizon compared to places like AT&T when joining the 146 million users who depend on this network.